cipo-ca/cipo-hyperspace-jekyll/index.md

 title: Home
 sidebar:
   entries:
-    - title: Welcome
+    - title: We Are CIPO
       url: '#intro'
       is_primary: true
-    - title: Who we are
+    - title: What we do
       url: '#one'
       is_primary: false
-    - title: What we do
+    - title: Subscribe
       url: '#two'
       is_primary: false
     - title: Get in touch